Threat prompts closure of five community colleges in Denver area

 “Some colleges are currently on lockout protocol; we encourage students, faculty, and staff to check their institution’s website for campus-specific information.”

-Police in Westminster, Colorado, say that officers made contact with a person of interest on Friday and that “it appears as if the threats are a form of doxing against this individual.”
+Police in Westminster, Colorado, say officers made contact with a person of interest on Friday and that “it appears as if the threats are a form of doxing against this individual”.

 Register for free to continue reading